Scott-Zeta/Vicky_Parser/README.md

 Further development is depended on my demand.

 ## Perhaps doing the work manually is faster than "Automation".
 I really hope I am not wasting time and looks like a jester.

+# Aftermath

+I saw other people's code and reminds me the language parser I built in the University, which I totally forget.
+(Not my fault, I totally can not understand that when I was taking that course)
+So I would like to rewrite the code to follow more generic parser's concept.